Above the Fray – USA

 Alexia Foundation Grants - USA

-Bertha BRITDOC Documentary Journalism Fund - United Kingdom
+Bertha BRITDOC Documentary Journalism Fund - World

 Blue Earth - USA

-Photographers and filmmakers
+For photographers and filmmakers

 Blue Earth sponsors documentary projects whose goal is to educate the public about critical environmental and social issues.
 We are primarily interested in work that is educational and informational in nature and will consider proposals of any geographic scope involving the photographic and motion picture mediums.
 Our standard contract sponsors the project for two years.
+Twice a year.

 Burn Magazine Emerging Photographer Grant - USA

-Carmignac Gestion Photojournalism Award - France
+Carmignac Gestion Photojournalism Award - World

-Photojournalists who find themselves working on the frontline of different situations
+For photojournalists who find themselves working on the frontline of different situations

 Carmignac Gestion photojournalism Award invites documentary photographers and photojournalists from around the world to submit a long-term reportage on a particular theme.
+Annual grant.